 Moreover, the pronounced boss (primarily made of wood or toughened leather projections) of the ‘figure-eight’ shield, along with the facade’s special curves, allowed the more shock-oriented troops to ‘pry open’ the enemy formations.
 This was further complemented by the slightly concave shape of such shields that rather strengthened their deflective capacity from melee blows and arrows.

 We mentioned before how the ‘heavy’ status of the early Mycenaean spearmen came from their sturdy shields and weapons, as opposed to hefty armor systems (that were mostly eschewed in favor of light clothing).
-But while the shield could cover most part of the body, the head was still exposed to blows in a melee situation.
+But while the shield could cover most parts of the body, the head was still exposed to blows in a melee situation.
 This is where an Aegean invention came to the fore, in the form of the special boar tusk helmet.

 Giving a literal meaning to their name, these helmets were actually reinforced with the hardy tusks of boars – which were primarily shaped in smaller pieces, bored with holes and then expertly stitched on a conical leather framework.
 Special care was taken to alternate the curves of these shaped tusks in the concurrent rows, while the crown was embellished with a plume or a knob.
 Some of the specimens possibly even had extending cheek guards, thus accounting for a formidable head defense.